AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

 7. Pull: pull changes from remote repo to local.
 8. HEAD: a special pointer that represents the current commit or the current branch in your repository.
 It is essentially a reference to the tip of the branch you are currently on.
 9. HEAD~<number>: commit before the head by <number>, for example Head~1 is the commit before the head.
+10. Lightweight tags: pointers to specific commits and do not contain any additional metadata.
 ## Commands
 ### Setup and Config